FlappyBirdTerra/terra-money-grants/Terra Grant Proposal Template.md

 ### Project Details
-We will be partnering with the gaming development studio StarLoop Studios, which has been vetted by members of the Terra team for the initial build out.
-Their TDD for flappy is as follows:
+We will be partnering with the internal developers or a gaming development studio, which has been vetted by members of the Terra team for the initial build out.
+The TDD for flappy is as follows:

 *Flappy Bird TerraLuna TDD Overview*